For Undergraduate Students

 The goal of this annual conference is to provide advisors and students with information about admissions, financial aid, student life, and entry requirements for our programs; as well as present specific information about each of the programs.

-Parkland Collegiate Fellow Program
+Parkland Auxiliary Collegiate Fellows Program

 Quantitative and Physical Sciences Summer Undergraduate Research Fellowship Program (QP-SURF)

-The QP-SURF program provides upper-level college students pursuing degrees in physics, computer science, mathematics, or chemistry with a concentrated 10-week research experience combining quantitative science and basic biomedical research.
+The QP-SURF Program provides upper-level college students pursuing degrees in physics, computer science, mathematics, or chemistry with a concentrated 10-week research experience combining quantitative science and basic biomedical research.

 Summer Undergraduate Research Fellowship Program (SURF)